What to See in Beautiful Brittany (Bretagne), France

 Copenhagen is a beautiful city with so much to offer so I hope you enjoy every moment despite what the weather might offer.
 Even when exhausted from walking all day remember to look up and take everything in… always BE PRESENT.

 Spring in Finland was a beautiful experience despite the cold.
 Although it’s known for being an expensive city, my private tour guide (aka my Finnish friend) showed me there are many inexpensive and even free places in the city.
 I’ll list all you can do in Helsinki while on a budget and how to get around this stunning city.

 If you’re visiting when it’s cold, which statistically you will unless you visit in the heart of summer, you need to join in the Finnish tradition of sweating your butt off in a sauna.
 I’m lucky enough to have known a local who invited me to share in her apartment building’s sauna.
 There are many public options available.
 A famous one is Kotiharjun, keep in mind that it’s closed on Mondays.

 The metro and bus tickets can easily be purchased from your cellphone with the HSL app.
 You only need to show the online ticket to the bus driver or ticket controller in the metro.
 Honestly, I never got asked to show my ticket in the metro, but my local friend mentioned that the fines are quite high, so I rather pay the €2.80 one way or €8 for the full day and be on the safe side.

 “Free” is my second favorite word.

-FREE places to visit
+FREE Places to Visit

 “Free” is my second favorite word.
 The first one being “food”, of course.